lbenke/tictactoe/README.md

 Game rules are defined in the `rules` module and may be modified to model different game types.

-Simple agents (including an interactive human player) are provided in the `Players` module.
+A number of game players, including simple agents and an interactive player, are provided in the `Players` module.
 More complex agents are located in the `agents` subpackage.

  The game may be run interactively as follows: